sdiehl/wiwinwlh/tutorial.md

 instead choosing to roll a custom one on a per-project basis or to use a off-the shelf prelude from Hackage.

-The Prelude contains common datatype and classes such as [List], [Monad](#monads), [Maybe] and most simple associated functions for manipulating these structures.
+The Prelude contains common datatype and classes such as [List](#lists), [Monad](#monads), [Maybe](#algebraic-datatypes) and most simple associated functions for manipulating these structures.
 These are the most foundational programming constructs in Haskell.

 Modern Haskell
 --------------